awsdocs/amazon-ec2-user-guide/doc_source/creating-an-ami-ebs.md

 **To create an AMI from an instance using the console**

 1. Select an appropriate EBS\-backed AMI to serve as a starting point for your new AMI, and configure it as needed before launch\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.

 1. Choose **Launch** to launch an instance of the EBS\-backed AMI that you've selected\.
 Accept the default values as you step through the wizard\.
-For more information, see [Launching an Instance Using the Launch Instance Wizard](launching-instance.md)\.
+For more information, see [Launching an instance using the Launch Instance Wizard](launching-instance.md)\.

 1. While the instance is running, connect to it\.
 You can perform any of the following actions on your instance to customize it for your needs:
    + Install software and applications